tatsandtats/tatsandtats.github.io/details.md

 ### How to get there?
 For those of you coming from far away - please get in touch before finalising your travel arrangements.
 Nearest airport is Bologna (BLQ) airport.
 Trains run frequently between Bologna and Ravenna.
 The Town Hall is a 10-minute walk from Ravenna railway station.
 Transport will be provided from the ceremony to the reception venue and back.
-Please note parking space is limited at the reception venue, please let us know in advance if you need to drive there with your own car.
+Please note parking space is limited at the reception venue, let us know in advance if you need to drive there with your own car.

 ### What to bring?
 There is nothing we need other than you coming to share the day with us.
 Your presence is enough of a present!
 For this reason there is no registry but we did set up a charity fundraising page instead, which you are welcome to contribute towards, find the link below: